-Gary Sinise will provide the narration for “Lifeline: Pearl Harbor’s Unknown Hero” (working title) when the one-hour documentary film premieres around Veterans Day of 2018.
+Gary Sinise provided the narration for “Lifeline: Pearl Harbor’s Unknown Hero”

 Sinise, well known for his award-winning movie and television roles, is an avid supporter of America’s military, both past and present.

 Joe George is probably a name unfamiliar to almost every American, but on December 7, 1941 at Pearl Harbor, Joe George was every bit a hero in the opening moments of America’s violent entry into World War II.

 George, a crewman on the USS Vestal, which was moored along side the USS Arizona on Battleship Row in the harbor, ignored orders from a superior officer and helped save the lives of 6 USS Arizona crewmen, the last Arizona sailors to get off the battleship alive.